-Assistant Town Manager/Finance Director Micali spoke of HB324 noting he received an email from 11 difference.
+Assistant Town Manager/Finance Director Micali spoke of HB324 noting he received an email from the Town's Assessor, which stated in part: PSNH's assessment in the Town of Merrimack is \$106 million.
+This does not include land and land rights, which add value to this.
+PSNH's book value is \$89 million.
+If we use the DRA assessment, which DRA is proposing we use, our assessment will be \$53 million.
+Assistant Town Manager/Finance Director Micali stated the Town would lose the difference.
 She went on to say that Merrimack has not had an abatement or appeals with PSNH.

-\$53 million.
-Assistant Town Manager/Finance Director Micali stated the Town would lose the 15 increases the value.
-The Board of Tax and Land Appeals found in recent Eversource and NHEC 18 appeals that the area values were not properly valuing the properties in each community and should not 19 be the basis for local taxation.
-That is what Representative Barry was stating, the Supreme Court 20 upheld that decision.
-It will cost the Town of Merrimack, and the tax rate would go up; if we had to 21 lower our utility valuations.
+PSNH/Eversource has done significant upgrades to their transmission stations in the Town, which increases the value.
+The Board of Tax and Land Appeals found in recent Eversource and NHEC appeals that the area values were not properly valuing the properties in each community and should not be the basis for local taxation.
+That is what Representative Barry was stating, the Supreme Court upheld that decision.
+It will cost the Town of Merrimack, and the tax rate would go up; if we had to lower our utility valuations.
 If HB324 is passed, the Town will be forced to use the DRA assessment.